 For your second DUI offense, you may receive up to one year in jail, 360 hours of volunteering, and up to $1,000 in fines.

 After you've been caught three times, your DUI will most likely become a felony.
-The court system believes three strikes is enough to warrant a felony trial.
+The court system believes three strikes are enough to warrant a felony trial.
 If you face a felony conviction, you need to understand the gravity of the situation.
 Not only may it result in a prison sentence, but it may also disqualify you from owning a firearm or working in specific industries.

 On your third DUI, you may also face up to five years in jail, as well as a maximum of $5,000 in fines!

 If you test positive for over a .17 BAC level on your first offense, you may receive up to 180 days of jail right away.
 The government may also suspend your license for up to a year.
-Those who have their license reinstated will most likely need a sobriety ignition lock installed in their vehicle.
+Those who have their licenses reinstated will most likely need a sobriety ignition lock installed in their vehicle.

 While the above punishments outline the general penalties for a DUI, there are also other factors to consider.